hidglobal/digitalpersona-access-management-services/docs/was-cred-format.md

 This call will send Authentication Send SMS request for DigitalPersona user with account name "someone".

-##### Send E-Mail OTP Request
+##### Send Email OTP Request

-The Send E-Mail OTP Request operation Action ID is "514".
+The Send EMail OTP Request operation Action ID is "514".

 The caller does not need to provide a  valid ticket to perform this operation, so the ticket parameter may be set to "null".

 A valid user to whom the email needs to be sent has to be provided.
-The user email address would be retrieved from the "E-mail-Addresses" attribute (Ldap-Display-Name is "mail") of the user account object in Active Directory.
+The user email address would be retrieved from the "Email-Addresses" attribute (Ldap-Display-Name is "mail") of the user account object in Active Directory.

 If the "mail" attribute is not set in the user account in AD, the call will fail.
 If multiple mail attributes are  set in AD, the OTP code will be sent to all of the addresses.